Mikey8943/EDM-spectrogram-vae/README.md

 | Soundcloud   | available(youtube-dl)   | medium | Flactuate  | Quite Hard           |
 | Bandcamp     | available(youtube-dl)   | large  | Best       | Quite Hard           |

-From you can see above, Youtube is the easiest of all to scrape thanks to [Pytube](https://github.com/pytube/pytube) library
+From you can see above, Youtube is the easiest of all to scrape thanks to [Pytube](https://github.com/pytube/pytube) library that is very easy to set up and have consistancy in download speed and stability.

 ## data process
 1.load your song files